MohamedAwadin/WiFi-Controlled-Car-Robot-with-Servo-Arm/README.md

 ## Code Structure
 **1-mazinger_main.ino**
-The `main_code.ino` file serves as the main program file for the Mazinger project, responsible for coordinating the functionality of the robot, including motor movement, servo control, and handling client requests via a web interface.
+The `mazinger_main.ino` file serves as the main program file for the Mazinger project, responsible for coordinating the functionality of the robot, including motor movement, servo control, and handling client requests via a web interface.
 Here's a structured overview of its contents:

 1. **File Information**: Provides essential details about the author, file name, layer, project name, microcontroller used, and version.